lisamelton/video_transcoding/README.md

     transcode-video --main-audio 3="Original Stereo" "/path/to/Movie.mkv"

+Unlike `HandBrakeCLI`, custom track names are allowed to contain commas.

 By default, only one audio track is selected.
 But you can add additional tracks, also with custom names:

     transcode-video --add-audio 4 --add-audio 5="Director Commentary" "/path/to/Movie.mkv"